azat-co/practicalnode/chapter1/chapter1.md

 - *Multiversion setup with Nave*: a must-have for developers contributing to projects that use different Node.js versions
 - *Multiversion setup with Node Version Manager* (*NVM*): alternative to Nave (see previous entry)

+A note about Long-Term Support (LTS) and non-LTS versions: LTS versions have longer maintenance window.
+This means that LTS versions will have patches and updates longer than non-LTS versions.
+Thus LTS versions are recommended for most users and production deployment (not because non-LTS is no proven but simply because LTS has a longer support time).

+LTS versions are even number, such as 4, 6, 8, 10, etc. and non-LTS versions are odd numbers.
+Non-LTS versions have the latest features before they are rolled out to the next LTS version.
+We would be using LTS version 8.x.
+For more information and the current release schedule, please see <https://github.com/nodejs/LTS>.

 ## One-Click Installers

 First, let’s go to <http://nodejs.org> and download a one-click installer for your OS (Figure 1-1) by clicking on the Install button.
 Don’t choose binaries or source code unless you know what to do with them or your OS is not present there (i.e., not Windows or Mac).

-The installers come with NPM (Node Package Manager)— an important tool for managing dependencies.
+The installers come with npm, Node package manager, which is an important tool for managing dependencies.

 ![alt](media/image1.png)

 ***Figure 1-1.** One-click installers for Node.js*

-If there’s no installer for your OS (page http://nodejs.org/download/), you can get the source code and compile it yourself (Figure 1-2).
+If there’s no installer for your OS (page <https://nodejs.org/en/download>), you can get the source code and compile it yourself (Figure 1-2).

 ![alt](media/image2.png)